mattermost/mattermost-handbook/company/how-to-guides-for-staff/how-to-update-handbook.md

 3. @rbradleyhaas, @michaelschiffmm: Signs off on changes to [business operations](https://handbook.mattermost.com/operations/business-operations).
 4. TBD: Signs off on changes to [messaging and math](https://handbook.mattermost.com/operations/messaging-and-math).
 5. TBD: Signs off on changes to [finance](https://handbook.mattermost.com/operations/finance).
-6. @natalie-hub, @HilaryClarke: Signs off on changes to [workplace](https://handbook.mattermost.com/operations/workplace).
+6. @natalie-hub: Signs off on changes to [workplace](https://handbook.mattermost.com/operations/workplace).
 7. @it33: Signs off on changes to signing authority \([example](https://github.com/mattermost/mattermost-handbook/pull/60)\).

 Each PR should be reviewed by at least one approved reviewer.
 A build check requiring at least one approved review prior to a merge is planned, similar to other Mattermost repositories.